About Our Family:

 Robert and Rachel Miller emerging from the Seattle LDS Temple.

 Rachel is busy with little Charlotte and Calvin and tries to squeeze in personal time for reading or quilting and needlework when she can.
-She works in the Nursery at church.
-Charlotte is en engaging child and has a sunny disposition.
-They welcomed Calvin into the family on May 8th (2007).
-He's revving up to keep them chasing as soon as he gets his legs under him.
+Charlotte is an engaging child and has a sunny disposition.
+She has been taking dance this past year and loves opportunities to socialize.
+Calvin is a busy little guy who is talking more and more each time we see them.
+Time flies!
 They still have the furry feline members of their family, Wallace and Gromit.

 [Miller Family Group]